-Rotavirus in the United States and other developed countries
+Rotavirus in the United States and other high-income countries

-Prior to the introduction of routine vaccination in 2006, rotavirus was estimated to cause around 60,000 hospitalizations per year in the United States, primarily in children <5 years old.
-Epidemics of rotavirus-associated gastroenteritis (RVGE) occurred each winter, beginning in the southwestern states and “spreading” to the northeast.
-We were able to link this pattern of epidemics to underlying variation in birth rates across the US.
-Vaccination has had a profound impact on rotavirus in the US and other developed countries, both decreasing the incidence of RVGE and altering the pattern and timing of epidemics.
-The mathematical models we developed were instrumental in helping to understand and anticipate these changes.
-We are currently working the refine our models to better evaluate post-vaccination changes to the epidemiology of rotavirus.
+Prior to the introduction of routine vaccination in 2006, epidemics of rotavirus-associated gastroenteritis (RVGE) occurred each winter in the US, beginning in the southwestern states and “spreading” to the northeast.
+We were able to link this pattern of epidemics to underlying variation in birth rates across states.
+Vaccination has had a profound impact on rotavirus in the US and other high-income countries, both decreasing the incidence of RVGE and altering the pattern and timing of epidemics.
+The mathematical models we developed have been instrumental in helping to understand and anticipate these changes, and in predicting the “herd immunity” effects of vaccination.